 - Hyatt Hotels and Resorts

-In addition to U.S. rentals, you can rent a car through Costco Travel for use in Canada, France, Germany, Ireland, the Netherlands, Spain and the United Kingdom.
+In addition booking a car in the United States, Puerto Rico, and the U.S. Virgin Islands, you can rent a car through Costco Travel for use in Canada, France, Germany, Ireland, Spain, and the United Kingdom.

 One of the nice features of renting a car through Costco is that the additional driver fee is waived.